Law of obligations: Sources

-One of the first known classifications was made by Gaius in his Institutes, who divided obligations into obligations ex contractu (obligations arising from legal actions) and obligations ex delicto (obligations arising from illegal, unlawful actions).
-However, since this classification was obviously too vague, in his work Res cottidinanae Gaius classified all obligations into the aforementioned obligations ex contractu and obligations ex delicto, as well as obligations ex variis causarum figuris, which was a heterogeneous category that was supposed to include all the cases of obligations not arising from delicts or contracts.
+One of the first known classifications was made by Gaius in his Institutes, who divided obligations into obligations ex contractu (obligations arising from agreements) and obligations ex delicto (obligations arising from civil wrongs and crimes).
+However, since this dichotomy was too simplistic, in his later work Res cottidianae Gaius classified all obligations into the aforementioned obligations ex contractu, obligations ex delicto, and obligations ex variis causarum figuris, which was a heterogeneous category that was supposed to include all the cases of obligations not arising from torts or contracts.

-The most precise Roman classification of obligations was featured in Justinian's Institutes (not to be confused by Gaius' Institutes), which classified them as obligations arising from contracts (ex contractu), those arising from delicts (ex maleficio), those arising from quasi-contracts (quasi ex contractu), and those arising from quasi-delicts (quasi ex maleficio).
+The most precise Roman classification of obligations was featured in Justinian's Institutes (not to be confused by Gaius' Institutes), which classified them as obligations arising from contracts (ex contractu), those arising from torts (ex maleficio), those arising from quasi-contracts (quasi ex contractu), and those arising from quasi-delicts (quasi ex maleficio).

 Contracts

 A contract can be broadly defined as an agreement that is enforceable at law.
 Gaius classified contracts into four categories which are: contracts consensu, verbal contracts, contracts re, and contracts litteris.
 But this classification cannot cover all the contracts, such as pacts and innominate contracts; thus, it is no longer used.
 According to many modern legal scholars, the most important classification of contracts is that of contracts consensu, which only require the consent of wills to create obligations, and formal contracts, which have to be concluded in a specific form in order to be valid (for example, in many European countries a contract regulating the purchase of real estate must be concluded in a special written form that is validated by a public notary).